paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 For new candidates who don't have many supporters yet, the barrier to entry would be lowered.
 Hopefully, this would create competitive pressure to bring out the best candidates.

-(The technical definition of a spoiler is a candidate with a small enough level of support that they cannot win themselves, but that can change who wins merely by being in the election.
-You would think that the only way to change who wins is to be the winner, and that can be true for some really great voting systems.
-For instant runoff voting, it's true if the candidate is small enough to be called a spoiler. )
+The technical definition of a spoiler is a candidate with a small enough level of support that they cannot win themselves, but that can change who wins merely by being in the election.
+You would think that the only way to change who wins is to be the winner.
+For instant runoff voting, it's true if the candidate is small enough to be called a spoiler.

 {% capture cap7 %}{{ B }} accuses {{ C }} of spoiling the election, hoping he’ll get {{ C }}’s supporters{% endcapture %}